 This will help your nurse or doctor figure out which STD tests make the most sense for you.
 Make sure you’re open and honest with them, so you can get the care you need.
 Try not to feel embarrassed: Your doctor is there to help you, not to judge you.

 What happens when I get tested for STDs?

 STD testing is quick, easy, and it usually doesn’t hurt.
 There’s not a single test for all STDs — each STD has its own test.
 Your doctor can help you figure out which tests you need.
 STD testing may include:

 A urine test — you just pee into a cup.

-A cheek swab — you rub the inside of your cheek with a soft swab to test for HIV.
+An oral test — you just rub the inside of your mouth or throat with a soft swab.

 A blood test — your nurse or doctor takes blood from your arm or a quick finger prick.